scubed2010/MongoRedi/README.md

 * If Redis is enabled, after the deletion the Redis data for the collection is removed

 ## Summary
-I created this project after looking over the internet for best practices when working with MongoDB and Redis in the .NET Technology stack.
+I created this project after looking over the internet for best practices when working with MongoDB and Redis in the .NET technology stack.
 I've used this code to integrate MongoDB Atlas with AWS Elasticache and it works great!
 That being said, I'm sure there is a lot of room for improvement.
 If you have any suggestions or feature requests, please let me know.